-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MAY 22, 2020
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MAY 21, 2021

-To the Stockholders of Coherus BioSciences, Inc.:
+To the Stockholders of Coherus BioSciences.
+Inc.:

-The 2020 Annual Meeting of Stockholders, or the 2020 Annual Meeting, of Coherus BioSciences, Inc., a Delaware corporation, or the Company, will be held on May 22, 2020 at 2:00 p.m. local time.
+The 2021 Annual Meeting of Stockholders, or the 2021 Annual Meeting, of Coherus BioSciences, Inc., a Delaware corporation, or the Company, will be held on May 21, 2021 at 1:00 p.m. local time.
 In light of the coronavirus/COVID-19 outbreak and governmental decrees that in-person gatherings be postponed or cancelled, and in the best interests of public health and the health and safety of our Board of Directors, employees and stockholders, we are holding a virtual-only meeting.
-Stockholders can attend the meeting via the internet at www.virtualshareholdermeeting.com/CHRS2020 by using the 16-digit control number that appears on the enclosed proxy card (printed in the box and marked by the arrow) and the instructions accompanying these proxy materials.
+Stockholders can attend the meeting via the internet at www.virtualshareholdermeeting.com/CHRS2021 by using the 16-digit control number that appears on the enclosed proxy card (printed in the box and marked by the arrow) and the instructions accompanying these proxy materials.

-The 2020 Annual Meeting will be held for the following purposes:
+The 2021 Annual Meeting will be held for the following purposes:

-- 1. To elect three Class III directors to hold office until the 2023 Annual Meeting of Stockholders or until their successors are elected; - 2.
-To ratify the selection, by the Audit Committee of our Board of Directors, of Ernst & Young LLP as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2020; - 3.
-To hold a vote on a non-binding, advisory resolution approving the compensation of the Company's named executive officers (a "Say-on-Pay" vote); and - 4.
-To transact such other business as may properly come before the 2020 Annual Meeting or any adjournment or postponement thereof.
+- 1. To elect three Class I directors to hold office until the 2024 Annual Meeting of Stockholders or until their successors are elected; - 2.
+To ratify the selection, by the Audit Committee of our Board of Directors, of Ernst & Young LLP as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2021; and - 3.
+To transact such other business as may properly come before the 2021 Annual Meeting or any adjournment or postponement thereof.

 The foregoing items of business are more fully described in the proxy statement accompanying this Notice.
-Only stockholders who owned the Company's common stock at the close of business on March 31, 2020 may vote at the 2020 Annual Meeting or any adjournments or postponements that take place.
+Only stockholders who owned the Company's common stock at the close of business on March 26, 2021 may vote at the 2021 Annual Meeting or any adjournments or postponements that take place.

-We have elected to provide our proxy materials to our stockholders over the Internet as permitted by the rules of the U.S. Securities and Exchange Commission.
-As a result, we are mailing most of our stockholders a paper copy of the Notice of Internet Availability of Proxy Materials, or the Notice, but not a paper copy of our proxy statement and our 2019 Annual Report to Stockholders.
+We have elected to provide our proxy materials to our stockholders over the Internet as permitted by the rules of the U.S. Securities and Exchange Commission, or SEC.
+As a result, we are mailing most of our stockholders a paper copy of the Notice of Internet Availability of Proxy Materials, or the Notice, but not a paper copy of our proxy statement and our 2020 Annual Report to Stockholders.
 This process allows us to provide our proxy materials to our stockholders in a timelier and more readily accessible manner, while reducing the environmental impact and lowering the costs of printing and distributing our proxy materials.
 The Notice contains instructions on how to access those documents over the Internet.
-The Notice also contains instructions on how to request a paper copy of our proxy materials, including this proxy statement, our 2019 Annual Report to Stockholders and a form of proxy card or voting instruction card.
+The Notice also contains instructions on how to request a paper copy of our proxy materials, including this proxy statement, our 2020 Annual Report to Stockholders and a form of proxy card or voting instruction card.
 All stockholders who have previously requested a paper copy of our proxy materials will continue to receive a paper copy of the proxy materials by mail.

-You are cordially invited to attend the virtual 2020 Annual Meeting via the internet.
-Whether or not you plan to attend the 2020 Annual Meeting, please vote as soon as possible.
+You are cordially invited to attend the virtual 2021 Annual Meeting via the internet.
+Whether or not you plan to attend the 2021 Annual Meeting, please vote as soon as possible.
 You may vote over the Internet or by a toll-free telephone number.
 If, however, you requested to receive paper proxy materials, then you may vote by mailing a complete, signed and dated proxy card or voting instruction card in the envelope provided.
-Please note that any stockholder attending the virtual 2020 Annual Meeting may vote at the meeting, even if the stockholder has already returned a proxy card or voting instruction card.
+Please note that any stockholder attending the virtual 2021 Annual Meeting may vote at the meeting, even if the stockholder has already returned a proxy card or voting instruction card.